IbanRios/Coronavirus-Covid19-Online-Test/README.md

-## IN ENGLISH: Instructions to adapt the Coronavirus Online Test
+## IN ENGLISH: Instructions to adapt this online test

 Find here the base source code of https://yometesteoencasa.com